jorgearango/llmapper/prompt-summarize.md

 Only include ONE SUBJECT, ONE OBJECT, and ONE PREDICATE per bullet.
 Do not include adjectives or adverbs.
 Do not include lists in bullets.

 Include as many relationships as necessary to represent ALL the concepts in the concepts list.
-Include at least 20 relationships in this list.
+Include no fewer than 20 relationships in this list.
 DO NOT INCLUDE CONCEPTS THAT AREN'T PRESENT IN THE CONCEPTS LIST ABOVE.

 # RULES